garnerrobert/UNIVEC/README.md

 ## Features
 * Human- and machine-readability
-* All information is contained in the one file, providing ease of use
+* All information is contained in the one file, providing ease-of-use
 * Ability to include multiple geometry types in the one file
 * Flexibility to select coordinate reference systems
-* An open standard, free to use by anyone, forever.
+* An open standard, free to use by anyone, forever

 ## Contributing
 We welcome contributions to the UNIVEC standard.
 Please either submit an issue with your suggestions or fork the repository and submit a pull request.